saucelabs/sauce-docs/docs/insights/usage-report.md

 ## How it Works

-Usage Report calculates the maximum concurrency during a given segment of time aggregated by Month, Week, Day or Hour for each team with a usage greater than zero and presents the information using stack barks to show how much each team contributed to that usage.
+Usage Report calculates the maximum concurrency during a given segment of time aggregated by Month, Week, Day or Hour for each team with a usage greater than zero and presents the information using stack bars to show how much each team contributed to that usage.

 ## Available Views